Methodology

 The regional distribution is based on the “Standard country or area codes for statistical use (M49)” list issued by UN Statistics Division with some minor amendments.
 The African continent is further broken down based on the regional definition of the African Union.

-The financial research was conducted by Profundo, a not-for-profit research institute based in the Netherlands.
-The compilation and the analysis of the data were done by urgewald.
-Financing of fossil fuel companies can be found in the report Banking on Climate Chaos, released by a coalition of NGOs, led by Rainforest Action Network and co-published by urgewald.
-Further analysis of listed financial institutions’ coal and oil & gas policies can be found in the Coal Policy Tool and the Oil and Gas Policy Tracker by the NGO Reclaim Finance.
+Financing from the 60 biggest banks to fossil fuel companies can be found in the report Banking on Climate Chaos, released by a coalition of NGOs, led by Rainforest Action Network and co-published by Urgewald.
+A detailed research of coal banks worldwide is accessible in Urgewald’s Still Banking on Coal report.
+Detailed information on controversial assets in mutual funds and ETFs traded on the German market is available at faire-fonds.info.
+Further analysis of listed financial institutions’ coal and oil & gas policies can be found in the Coal Policy Tracker and the Oil & Gas Policy Tracker by the NGO Reclaim Finance.

+The compilation and the analysis of the data were done by Urgewald's Finance Research Team.
 For further questions, please contact financeresearch@urgewald.org.
-We are also able to supply data sheets for more complicated requests & in different formats – get in touch!
+We are also able to supply analysis for more complicated requests and in different formats – get in touch!